YINI-lang/YINI-spec/YINI-Specification.md

 ### 15.5.
 Large-Scale Real-World Configuration Example A: Corporate SaaS Platform

 This is a lenient-mode example.
-This have multiple top-level sections and no `/END`.
+It has multiple top-level sections and no `/END`.

 ```yini
 @YINI